Often the most needed and most overlooked piece of equipment that you need to carry with you in the backcountry is a solid first aid kit.

-No matter how careful you are when you’re out on your adventures, there is going to be a time when you need a well-stocked first aid kit to get you through until you can get out of the backcountry and back to civilization for medical attention.
-If it isn’t you or your friends that need your first aid kit, it might be a fellow overlander in an emergency situation that needs your help.
+There is going to be a time when you’ll need a well-stocked first aid kit to get you through until you can get out of the backcountry and back to civilization to seek medical attention.
+If it isn’t you or your friends that need your first aid kit, it might be a fellow overlander, hiker, or mountain biker in an emergency situation that needs your help.

-Having a first aid kit is one thing, knowing how to use it is another story completely.
+Owning a first aid kit is one thing – knowing how to use it is another story.
 Whether you build out your first aid kit yourself or buy one off the shelf, it’s always best to have a fundamental understanding of life-saving techniques and how to effectively use the items in your first aid kit.
 I am not a doctor or first responder, so I highly recommend taking a Wilderness First Aid course or seminar from a reputable organization like the ones below;

 NOLS offers wilderness medicine courses that will prepare you to recognize, treat, and prevent injuries and illnesses that are common in the outdoors.
 You’ll learn NOLS’ industry-leading, data-informed curriculum and build new skills through hands-on practice scenarios. https://www.nols.edu/en/